-Finally, this methodology is only applicable to project activities where the identified baseline scenario is a partial or total atmospheric release of mine methane.
+Finally, for mine methane capture and utilization or destruction, this methodology is only applicable to project activities where the identified baseline scenario is a partial or total atmospheric release of mine methane.
 In case of a partial atmospheric release, some mine methane is flared and/or used for the heat generation only.